Fender Serial Number Lookup

 STEP 2.
 Identify The Serial Number

-If the decoder does not give you a result, try searching manually in our serial number guide.
+If the decoder does not give you a result, try searching manually in the serial number guide below.

 Stratocaster Serial Number